ceph/ceph/doc/cephfs/eviction.rst

 only have an effect on the MDS you send the command to.
 On a system with multiple active MDS daemons, you would need to send an eviction command to each active daemon.
-When blacklisting is enabled (the default), sending an eviction to command to just a single MDS is sufficient, because the blacklist propagates it to the others.
+When blacklisting is enabled (the default), sending an eviction command to just a single MDS is sufficient, because the blacklist propagates it to the others.

 Advanced options